 Another spooky tale associated with the site is of the old Welsh noble, Ifor Bach, said to have owned the original medieval castle that originally stood on the site.
 Legend has it he used witchcraft to turn two of his men into stone eagles, and entrusted them to guard his treasure buried deep within a castle chamber.
 Following Ifor Bach’s death, two thieves broke into the castle and dug for his great treasure but were foiled by his stone eagles, who instantly sprang to life to fend off the villains.
 The thieves then met their grisly end.
 No one ever discovered Ifor Bach’s treasure.
 Rumour has it the riches remain hidden below the fairytale castle to this day, waiting to be found.
 Coach parking is possible but must be booked in advance by calling +44 (0)29 2081 0101.
 On visiting Cadw properties 3 and 7 day Explorer Passes are available with special Travel Trade rates or for pre booked Group Bookings of 15 or more there is a 10% discount on admission prices.

-Head next for St Fagans: National History Museum, which has established itself as one of Europe's foremost open air museums, becoming Wales' most popular heritage attraction.
+Head next for St Fagans National Museum of History which has established itself as one of Europe's foremost open air museums, becoming Wales' most popular heritage attraction.
 The Museum which was voted Art Fund Museum of the Year 2019, the most prestigious museum prize in the world,shows how the people of Wales lived, worked and spent their leisure time over the last five hundred years.
-Cardiff History and Hauntings works with the museum to arrange a series of ghost walks or contact them to arrange private groups.
+Dark Wales provide Ghost Tours around the museum which will last approximately 2 hours.

 There are plenty of refreshment options here – Y Gegin, Gweithdy, or the Gwalia Tea Rooms.
 They all serve good quality food that is cooked on site using local, Welsh products whenever possible.
 Surrounding it are over 40 buildings that have been reconstructed from sites all around Wales.
 Pre-booked groups benefit from 10% off in the museum café and restaurant on a minimum spend of £5 per person, guided tours and complimentary refreshments for the coach driver.
 Groups must pre-book their visit.